15 best things to make and sell

 But, if you're keen to make your hair accessories completely from scratch, a good place to start is cross hairbands, made of fabric.
 There are lots of handy tutorials online to help you make these.

 While the price will vary for different types and styles of hair accessories, you can generally expect to earn around £5 – £10 for them, but premium products can sell for more.

 Whether you go for simple and sleek, or silly and quirky, ties and bow ties are some of the best things to make and sell.

 This is especially the case as the pattern pieces are pretty simple, so once you've chosen your fabric and decided on your design, you can closely replicate it each time you make it.

 Just make sure the quality of your sewing is as neat as possible and your pattern is correctly aligned (wonky patterns are not a good look on ties), then you should be good to start selling your items online!

 If made to a good standard, ties and bow ties can sell for £15+ each.

 Fabric jewellery rolls

-Fabric jewellery rolls are incredibly cheap and simple to create, and can sell for pretty good money on sites like Etsy – we've seen some on sale for £15 – £20.
+Looking for other things to make and sell on Etsy?
+Fabric jewellery rolls are incredibly cheap and simple to create and they can sell for pretty good money.
+We've seen some on sale for £15 – £20.

 The design is up to you, but ensure the fabric pieces are wide enough to allow them to be comfortably wrapped up.